Vyral/anne-stewart-blog/_posts/2021-09-17-our-portland-september-2021-market-update.md

 5:05—Prices will likely continue to rise

-5:50—Something to keep your eye on: cryptocurrency&nbsp;
+5:50—Keep your eye on cryptocurrency&nbsp;

 7:00—Wrapping up today’s topic